 - Your lawyer must show that the sports coach, team manager, property owner, school, or other party owed you or your loved one a duty of care at the time of injury.
 For example team coaches owe their players duties to reasonably prevent harm during games and practices; schools owe their students a duty to keep premises free from hazards; sports stadium owners owe spectators a duty to reasonably prevent injuries.

-- Your lawyer needs proof that the defendant breached, or failed to fulfill through an act or omission, his or her duties to you or your loved one.
+- Your sports accident lawyer needs proof that the defendant breached, or failed to fulfill through an act or omission, his or her duties to you or your loved one.
 A breach of duty could include failing to repair known sports stadium/field hazards or pushing players too hard during practices.